The New WKRP in Cincinnati: Synopsis

 The show underwent many cast changes during its run, eventually dropping or replacing most of the initial "new" cast.
 Partway through the first season, the characters of Dana Burns and Ronnie Lee were written out.
 Ronnie's replacement as receptionist was spacey blonde Nancy Braithwaite (Marla Rubinoff).
 Dana's character was not replaced.

-After the first season, more characters were dropped: Claire Hartline, Jack Allen and Arthur Carlson, Jr. all disappeared.
+After the first season, more characters were dropped: Claire Hartline, Jack Allen, and Arthur Carlson, Jr. all disappeared.
 French Stewart joined the cast in the second season as morning DJ Razor D.

-Dr. Johnny Fever (Howard Hesseman) made a few appearances as a guest in season 1, and participated in a four-episode story arc as WKRP's overnight DJ in season 2, although he left the station (and the series) before the season ended.
-Mona Loveland was quietly written out towards the end of season 2, and does not appear in the last five episodes.
-Donovan Aderhold quit the station in the next-to-last episode, and was seemingly killed off in a plane crash at the episode's conclusion.
+Dr. Johnny Fever (Howard Hesseman) made a few appearances as a guest in season 1; he participated in a four-episode story arc in season 2 where he takes over the late Moss Steiger's overnight jock position.
+Mona Loveland was quietly written out towards the end of season 2 and does not appear in the last five episodes.
+Donovan Aderhold quit the station in the next-to-last episode and was seemingly killed off in a plane crash at the episode's conclusion.
 Donovan does not appear and is not mentioned in the series finale.

 A number of cast members from both old and new series wrote and directed episodes of the series.
 Howard Hesseman, in addition to appearing in nine episodes, directed two others in which he did not appear.
 Bill Dial wrote or co-wrote 13 episodes of the series, while Richard Sanders co-wrote three episodes with his wife.
 Frank Bonner directed five episodes, mostly in season 2, and Mykelti Williamson directed one episode.
 Non-cast members Asaad Kelada and Max Tash combined to direct most of the show's other episodes; among other notable non-cast members in the production staff included Burt Reynolds, Loni Anderson's then-husband, who directed one of Jennifer Marlowe's two appearances in the series in a stunt casting move, and Los Angeles conservative talk radio personality Doug McIntyre, who wrote two episodes.